 Mixolydian Mode (V)

 The Mixolydian mode sounds majorish.
-It’s the mode used in the Kinks “You Really Got Me,” the Beatles “Norwegian Wood,” and Lynyrd Skynyrd’s “Sweet Home Alabama.”
+It’s the mode used in the Kinks “You Really Got Me,” Grateful Dead’s “Dark Star,” the Beatles “Norwegian Wood,” Lynyrd Skynyrd’s “Sweet Home Alabama,” Guns N Roses “Sweet Child O’ Mine,” and Lorde’s “Royals.”
 It starts on the fifth note of the Ionian mode.
 Start with the C Ionian mode: C D E F G A B. The fifth note is G. So, the G Mixolydian mode would be G A B C D E F — the same notes as the C scale, but starting with the fifth scale degree.
 Now notice that the difference between G Ionian and G Mixolydian is jut the seventh scale degree.
 Tunes in this mode are built around an Ionian scale with a flatted seventh note.
 Gmix uses the C scale and so has no sharps or flats, while the G Ionian (G major) scale has an F#.
 The chords used in Mixolydian will have to be different than Ionian because, practically speaking, the seventh note of the scale is used in building some triads (three note chords).
-Note, the G Ionian mode is G A B C D E F#, and the chords are I/IV/V. The Gmix mode is G A B C D E F, and the basic chords here are I/VII/IV chords.
-People at sessions who try to accompany Mix tunes (and haven’t read this) will try to play Mixolydian tunes with Ionian chords, since Mixolydian sounds majorish.
+Note, the G Ionian mode is G A B C D E F#, and the chords are I/IV/V (that is, the G chord, the C chord, and the D chord).
+The Gmix mode is G A B C D E F, and the basic chords here are I/IV/VII chords (that is, the G chord, the C chord, and the F chord).
+People at sessions who try to accompany Mix tunes (and haven’t read this illuminating guide) will try to play Mixolydian tunes with Ionian chords, since Mixolydian sounds majorish.
 That won’t work.
-The V chord will sound dissonant.
+The V chord will sound dissonant, and betray a lack of understanding.
 In G the V chord is D, which is spelled D A F#.
 Since Gmix has an F natural, that’ll make the D chord sour, and melody players will cringe.
 So, in general, a trick to determine whether a tune is in Mixolydian rather than Ionian is that the V chord (which includes that un-flatted seventh note) will not fit, and will clash in unpleasant ways.
 Suppose the home note is D and the tune sounds majorish.
 You’re backing the tune and then notice that the A chord (the V chord) doesn’t work.
 What you should do is try a C chord (the VII chord).
 So, the idea is that in majorish sounding tunes, when the V chord doesn’t work play the VII in stead.
-Sticking to the I/VII/IV chords is the safe road.
-It usually works best for Mix tunes, but you can add minor chords as well depending on the tune.
-In short, the most useful chords are I, VII, IV, v, vi in Nashville notation, or using chord names:
+Sticking to the I/IV/VII chords is the safe road.
+It usually works best for Mix tunes, but you can add in relative minor chords (such as Am for C) as well, depending on the tune.
+In short, the most useful chords are I, IV, VII, v, vi in Nashville notation, or using chord names: